-Audit ~ NEH's Compliance with the Digital Accountability and Transparency Act (DATA Act)
+Audit ~ NEH's Compliance with the Digital Accountability and Transparency Act of 2014 (DATA Act)

 The DATA Act, in part, requires Federal agencies to report financial and award data in accordance with established Government-wide financial data standards.
-In May 2015, the OMB and the U.S. Department of the Treasury (Treasury) published 57 data definition standards and required Federal agencies to report financial data in accordance with these standards beginning January 2017.
-Subsequently, and in accordance with the DATA Act, Treasury began displaying Federal agencies' data on USASpending.gov for taxpayers and policy makers in May 2017.
+In May 2015, the OMB and the U.S. Department of the Treasury (Treasury) published 57 data definition standards and required Federal agencies to report financial data in accordance with these standards beginning January 2017, for publication on USAspending.gov.

-The principal objectives of this audit are to assess (1) the completeness, accuracy, timeliness, and quality of second quarter FY 2019 financial and award data submitted by the NEH for publication on USASpending.gov; and (2) the agency's implementation and use of the Government-wide financial data standards established by OMB and Treasury.
+The principal objectives of this audit are to assess (1) the completeness, accuracy, timeliness, and quality of second quarter FY 2019 financial and award data submitted by the NEH for publication on USAspending.gov; and (2) the agency's implementation and use of the Government-wide financial data standards established by OMB and Treasury.